When to Replace Your Stuff: 8 Household Items With Secret Expiration Dates

 Spices can sit in the back of your cabinet for years without being so much as looked at, but while you might think they're everlasting, they do need to be replaced from time to time.
 According to a blog post on the aptly-named Spices Inc, if you store spices correctly (in airtight containers in a dark, cool place), this is how long you should expect them to last:

-- Whole spices and dried herbs, leaves and flowers: 1 to 2 years.
+- Whole spices,dried herbs, leaves and flowers – 1 to 2 years.

 Smoke Alarm Batteries: every year.

-This one hits home for me, as my cousin and her new husband lost their house and all their belongings (including ALL their wedding presents) to a huge house fire last weekend.
-Their smoke alarm didn't go off, because their landlord had neglected to replace the batteries for years, and if they didn't wake up to the sound of windows breaking, they would have probably lost their lives as a result of this negligence.
+This one hits home for me, as my cousin and her new husband lost their house and all their belongings (including ALL their wedding presents) to a huge house fire a few years ago.
+Their smoke alarm didn't go off because their landlord had neglected to replace the batteries for years, and if they didn't wake up to the sound of windows breaking, they would have probably lost their lives as a result of this negligence.

 If you rent, it's your landlord's responsibility to make sure your smoke detectors are in good, working order.
 But even so, you should make it a point to check your alarm's batteries and test them every few months just in case.
 It might be annoying, but your life is worth it.
 Seriously.